You Can Adopt an Adorable Hedgie Bestie at Granite State Hedgehogs in New Hampshire

-Finding out that this place existed was literally one of the best things we've heard all week, so much so that yours truly contemplated getting a prickly companion of her own.
+Finding out that this place existed was one of the best things we've heard all week, so much so that yours truly contemplated getting a prickly companion of her own.

 Yes, it's true.
-You can get your own pet hedgehog (or "hedgie" as we like to call them) right here in New Hampshire at Granite State Hedgehogs in Franklin.
+You can get your own pet hedgehog (or "hedgie", as we like to call them) right here in New Hampshire at Granite State Hedgehogs in Franklin.

-And aren't these little guys and gals just adorable?
+Aren't these little guys and gals adorable?

 And of course, you can see the baby hedgies up for adoption here.